 LOUISVILLE, Ky.
-(WDRB) -- A Jefferson County Public Schools teacher under investigated was booked into the Oldham County Jail Thursday after being arrested by the FBI.
+(WDRB) -- A Jefferson County Public Schools teacher under investigation was booked into the Oldham County Jail on Thursday after being arrested by the FBI on child pornography charges.Â

-JCPS confirmed that a staff member "will not be reporting" to Manual High School, which includes the Youth Performing Art School (YPAS).
-Hinds was listed Thursday as a theater teacher at YPAS on the district's website.
+JCPS confirmed a staff member "will not be reporting" to Manual High School, which includes the Youth Performing Art School (YPAS).
+Hinds was listed Thursday as a theater teacher at YPAS on the district's website.Â

-Online jail records show he was booked into the Oldham County Detention Center sometime Thursday afternoon.
+Online jail records show Hinds was booked into the Oldham County Detention Center sometime Thursday afternoon.Â

-“That’s shocking, because even yesterday, I did attend the Prism concert,” said one parent.
+"That's shocking, because, even yesterday, I did attend the Prism concert,"Â one parent said.

 Most afternoons, a line of cars forms behind YPAS as parents pick up their children.
 Many, like Lavonda Weber, said they trusted the school to keep their kids safe.